paulin/mattpaulin/channel-content.md

 I wear three hats that work together:

 - **Entrepreneur** – I create companies and communities that bring ideas to life.
-- **Data Scientist** – I use data and AI to uncover insights and build smarter products.
+- **AI-Driven Product Leader** – I explore how machine learning, data, and autonomy translate into real product capabilities, tradeoffs, and decisions.
-- **Product Builder** – I deliver software from concept to launch, always focused on the end user.
+- **Product Builder** – I deliver software from concept to launch, always focused on the end user and real-world constraints.

+I use hands-on projects and experiments to stay close to emerging capabilities and sharpen product judgment.

 What excites me most is seeing people use what I've built — because that's when ideas become impact.